 The University aims to complete a full investigation and provide a resolution to the complaint within 60 days.
 At times, the process may take longer due to the complexity of the case or uncontrolled circumstances that make certain witnesses or parties unavailable, such as a criminal investigation or University holiday or summer break.
 All parties to the incident will be kept abreast of the progress of any investigation or decision making and offered an estimate on the timeline of the process if it is expected to extend beyond 60 days.

 Point Park takes violations of its Sexual Misconduct Policy very seriously.
 If a student or employee is found in violation of the University’s policy, the sanctions imposed will vary depending on the facts of the case.
 The sanctions may range from a no contact order to expulsion or dismissal from the University.

-Parents and guardians can contact the assistant director, Title IX compliance, with questions or concerns about the reporting, investigative and appeal process at 412-392-3980.
+Parents and guardians can contact the Title IX coordinator with questions or concerns about the reporting, investigative and appeal process at 412-392-3980.
 The University is bound by federal privacy laws that govern student records, and consequently, may not be able to share specific information about the complaint; however, we certainly can share all information about the process.
 The Universitycan also provide information to you about support resources available to your student.